 The Luminex Brief It feature is designed for use when not in a realtime situation writing to CAT software.
+For example, there are times when you only have room to set up your Luminex and not your computer.
+Having the Luminex Brief It feature, you can still take advantage of suggested briefs.
 If you use Brief It on the Luminex and on your CAT system, the Suggested briefs may not match.
-Stenograph recommends against using the Luminex Brief It feature during realtime.

 There are two types of briefs, Suggested and Reminder.
 Suggested briefs are generated during realtime when three or more steno strokes are written for the same text more than once and no brief exists in a dictionary currently used for translation.
 To use the Suggested brief, write steno for the brief twice, the default, to accept it.
 Accepted briefs are stored in the dictionary within memory and the current job dictionary.
 When you write the same steno of a used brief in a subsequent job, the Luminex provides a Reminder brief.
 You can also suggest a new brief or reject a brief.
-See Managing Briefs on page 51.
+More information is available for Managing Briefs.

-The Luminex Translate Option, Use Brief It, must be set to Yes before beginning a job for the Brief It feature to be active and available during a realtime.
+The Luminex Translate Option, Use Brief It, must be set to Yes before beginning a job for the Brief It feature to be active and available during realtime.
 When Brief It is active, the Luminex defaults to the Brief It view when you begin writing.
 Text shows on the left side of the screen and the Brief It pane on the right.
 The most recent brief always displays at the bottom of the Brief It list.

 Brief It automatically creates a J-Define the first time you use a Suggested brief.
 J-Defines made for the current job are placed into a job dictionary on the Luminex that uses the same date/time name as the job.
 The job dictionary is stored on the Data SD card as a subfile of the job.
 If you are writing realtime using Case CATalyst V13 or higher, the definition is also sent to the global table of the Case CATalyst realtime file.
 All J-defines stored in the dictionary within memory are automatically used on subsequent jobs.
 If you do not want to use the J-Defines in another job, it is necessary to clear them from the dictionary within memory.
-See J-Defines on page 63 for more information.

 Luminex Suggested and Reminder briefs along with used briefs display in the Brief It pane on the right side of the screen, in a color coded background.
 The newest Suggested or last used brief display at the bottom of the list.
 Suggested briefs have a yellow background, Reminder briefs a green background and used briefs a gray background.
 When you write a Suggested brief, the background color for the brief turns gray, moves to the bottom of the list and the J-Define is created.
 You can reject a Suggested brief or request a new one.
-See Managing Briefs on page 51 for more information.

 Briefs are not Suggested when an entry exists in a dictionary currently used for translation.
 For example, during the job you write AB/OT/HRAB/TOERS for the name "Abbott Laboratories."
-A job dictionary currently used for translation contains the entry A\L defined as "Mr. Allen."
-Brief It does not suggest A\L for the Abbott Laboratories brief but creates and suggests a brief that does not conflict, such as A\LT.
+A job dictionary currently used for translation contains the entry AL defined as "Mr. Allen."
+Brief It does not suggest AL for the Abbott Laboratories brief but creates and suggests a brief that does not conflict, such as ALT.